busterbenson/public/Beliefs.md

 - Micro and macro evolution happens
 - Something like the Big Bang happened, and will probably happen again
 - Something existed before the Big Bang (outside of time and space as we know them)
-- Nothing in our universe will travel faster than light
+- Nothing in our universe can travel faster than light
 - The human brain (in its current state of evolution) can't comprehend the universe
 - We have no cosmic significance
 - Aliens exist
 - Non-carbon-based life forms exist
 - Space travel throughout the universe is probably entirely the domain of robots and cyborgs
-- Perception of time can be sped up or slowed down, but not reversed (forwards time travel is allowed, backwards is not)
+- Perception of time can be sped up or slowed down, but not reversed (forwards time travel is possible, backwards is not)

 ## On Health
 - We can change our behavior and habits (it requires a lot of energy)